davidaugustat/hedgedoc-docker-backup-scripts/README.md

     ```
     hedgedoc_backup_YYYY-mm-dd_HH-MM-SS.tgz
     ├── hedgedoc_uploads_backup.tgz
-    └── hedgedoc_database_backup.tgz
+    └── hedgedoc_database_backup.sql
     ```
 3. Save this file to a secure location.
-4. Start the Hedgedoc containers again.

 ### Restore
 The restore script assumes that you already have a Hedgedoc installation running in Docker containers.
 If you want to restore the data to a new installation, you have to create the Docker volumes first, e.g., with the `docker-compose.yml` file from the [Hedgedoc docs](https://docs.hedgedoc.org/setup/docker/).

-1. Stop the Hedgedoc containers (app and database).
+1. Make sure that the Hedgedoc instance is running (at least the PostgreSQL container).
 2. Run
     ```
     bash hedgedoc-restore.sh hedgedoc_backup_YYYY-mm-dd_HH-MM-SS.tgz
     ```
     This script restores the two Docker volumes of the installation from the `hedgedoc_backup_YYYY-mm-dd_HH-MM-SS.tgz` file.
-4. Start the Hedgedoc containers again.
-The restored data should be available now.
+4. The restored data should be available now.